xsong93/yatfhe/README.md

 This repository contains the source code for the paper:

 > **Mitigating I/O Jitter in Multi-Tenant FHE with a Co-Designed Pipelined Architecture**
-> *Anonymous submission to IEEE Transactions on Computers (under review).*
+> *Submission to IEEE Transactions on Computers (under review).*

-The code is provided for **anonymous review purposes only**.
+The code is provided for **review purposes only**.
 It will be made public with the final paper upon acceptance.

 ## Overview